JuliaRon/Masterproject-3D_pose_estimation/README.md

 The method proposed here works solely on real images, exploiting similarities between different shape classes.
 It is based on [[1]](#1) and predicts the closest shape out of a model database and estimates the corresponding 3D rotation from a single image.
 This is done in two stages, where in the first stage, a general embedding is learnt from the volumetric representations of the available shapes, and in the second stage an image is mapped to the embedding.

-This outperforms any previously recorded results on the 'in the wild' dataset PASCAL3D+ by a wide margin and even performs notably better than [[1]](#1) itself.
+This achieves good results on the 'in the wild' dataset PASCAL3D+.

 The proposed method also outputs an uncertainty value and therefore makes it easier to spot rotational ambiguities of the pose.